 Some of the social pressure we face, especially societal norms, are a result of our comparing ourselves with others.
 If you see yourself as just you, you wouldn’t care what anyone does or doesn’t do, achieves, or doesn’t achieve.

-This lack of care, on its own, is freedom from social pressure– peer pressure, social media, and societal norms.
+This lack of care, on its own, is freedom from some types of social pressure– peer pressure, social media, and societal norms.

 3. Insist on becoming what matters most to you